 - Have you handled this kind of wrongful death case before? i.e. Commercial truck accident, motorcycle accident, auto accident, or felony DUI?

 - What percentage of your practice is devoted to personal injury cases?

 - If the defendant does not settle our case, will you take them to trial?

-Your personal injury lawyer at Coastal Law will shoulder the burden of going after the defendant and recovering the money that they owe you.
+Your wrongful death lawyer at Coastal Law will shoulder the burden of going after the defendant and recovering the money that they owe you.
 We will do everything possible to hold them accountable and to ensure that they compensate you and your family for your losses.